Click Here to WhatsApp Us for Business Inquiries.

 The Labour Market Regulatory Authority (LMRA) accepts virtual office addresses for employer registration in the Expat Management System (EMS), work permit applications for employees, and investor visa processing.
 LMRA may conduct address verification visits where the business centre must confirm your company's registration and show the physical office space.

 Banks accept virtual office addresses but conduct physical verification.
 Compliance officers visit the premises to verify physical existence, check for company nameplate and office number, confirm the business centre can verify your registration, and review office lease duration — with 12-month contracts preferred.
-Some banks may apply additional due diligence for newly established companies, but this applies equally to virtual and physical offices.
+Read the full bank account opening guide for details.

 Virtual and physical offices receive equal treatment from MOICT, LMRA, and banks.
 The distinction is in how you manage the space, not how authorities treat it.
 Both must pass the same verification requirements.